 At certain times of the year, flight availability can become very limited and if you delay your booking, you might have to pay a higher price.
-It is best then to organise your flights as soon as you can once you decide to travel.
+Please organise your flights as soon as you can once you decide to travel.